The 10 Best Pruning Shears

 video play icon

 This wiki has been updated 40 times since it was first published in April of 2015.
 If you have a green thumb and are planning on doing some tidying up in the garden this year, take a look at these pruning shears.
 They provide blades that are easy to wield in one hand and can help you get rid of unwanted leaves, branches, and stems.
 Whether you need to cut through thick, dead limbs or just snip a few petals, this selection offers an appropriate pair.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Fiskars Power-Lever